MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Fixes and improvements

-- Fixed an known issue where [every time the power goes to 18 percent, the device suddenly shuts down automatically](hololens-troubleshooting.md#every-time-the-power-goes-to-18-percent-the-device-suddenly-shuts-down-automatically).
+- Fixed a known issue where [every time the power goes to 18 percent, the device suddenly shuts down automatically](hololens-troubleshooting.md#every-time-the-power-goes-to-18-percent-the-device-suddenly-shuts-down-automatically).
 - Improvements to Moving Platform Mode when detecting the down direction.
 - Fixed an issue around update dialogs.
 - Updated inbox Microsoft Edge browser version.
+- Fixed an issue where toggling optional diagnostic data didn't persist the chosen setting in telemetry settings page after a reboot.
+- Fixed and issue where QR codes were not recognized when they were rotated at a 45-degree angle relative to the device.

 ## Start receiving Insider builds